 - The driver who caused the accident was driving drunk, fled the scene, caused the crash intentionally, or committed another felony that caused the crash

-The law also does not apply to a claim filed by a passenger unless they are a co-owner of the uninsured vehicle.
+- A passenger files a claim, unless they are a co-owner of the uninsured vehicle.

 Your attorney may be able to prove that you meet an exception to this law and can recover the documented value of your damages through an insurance settlement or at trial.